superbunny38/KISTI-NVIDIA-HACKATHON2022/README.md

 # NVIDIA-HACKATHON2022
 Codes for Distributed Data Parallelization &amp; Automated Mixed Precision

+*Moral of the story: You do not claim the rights for something you haven't done.*

 - Team: **Medical Vision Lab**
 - Mentor: Ryu hyunggon from NVIDIA